roots/bud/docs/guide-config.md

 /** First, set the project path */ bud.projectPath('/abs/path/to/project')

-/** Now, it is safe to set the src and dist directories */ bud.srcPath('resources/assets').distPath('dist')
+/** Now, it is safe to set the src and dist paths */ bud.srcPath('resources/assets').distPath('dist')
 ```

-The reason is that the value set by `bud.projectPath` is utilized as the
-base value for `bud.srcPath` and `bud.distPath`.
+The reason is that the value set by `bud.projectPath` is utilized as the base value for `bud.srcPath` and `bud.distPath`.

 ## Specifying source files